Law, J.D.

 • Criminal Defense Clinic

-• Employment and Labor Law Research
+• Employment Law Agency Practice

 • Entrepreneurship and Community Development Clinic I and II